Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Theory

-In order to complete our work, we add the type Ia supernovae (SnIA) measurements.
-The luminosity distance is fixed by the evolution of the Hubble parameter through the angular diameter distance $D_A=d_L(z)/(1+z)^2$.
-Thus, irrespective of the source of the corrections needed to resolve the Hubble tension, these measurements can constrain the evolution of $H(z)$.
+Finally, we add the type Ia supernovae (SnIA) measurements, described by the luminosity distance $\mu(z)$.
+It is related to the Hubble parameter through the angular diameter distance as $D_A=d_L(z)/(1+z)^2$.
 For the SnIA standard candles, the distance modulus $\mu(z)$ is related to the luminosity distance through